textileio/papers/draft.md

 where the last level is left unhardened to allow deterministic creation of child addresses from the public keys.
-In practice, this last level could be set to `0` by default, leaving it open for key rotations.
-Finally, the
+In practice, this last level could be set to `0` by default, leaving it open for deriving *multiple* Logs per Thread.
+It is the key-pair from this last level that is used to derive the actual Log ID.

-$\texttt{log}$ component is used to derive any number of Log key-pairs under a given $\texttt{thread-path}$.
-The hash of the public key from a given
+Finally, the $\texttt{log}$ component in the above path can be used to derive any number of writing/signing key-pairs under a given Log.
-$\texttt{log}$ key-pair is then used to derive the actual Log ID.
-From this, Log identities can be deterministically derived.
+From this, Log public keys can be deterministically derived by external peers, simplifying validation on remote clients when processing Log Events.

 Using this framework also opens up the possibility of using **BIP39** mnemonics for re-creating the root of a HDK hierarchy, and by association, a Peer's (set of)